-4 Department of Geography, Umeå University, Umeå, Sweden.
+3 Department of Geography, Umeå University, Umeå, Sweden.

-Keywords: local capability base; skill-relatedness; network robustness; regional economic resilience; regional employment
+Keywords: local capability base; skill-relatedness; network robustness; regional economic resilience; regional diversification

 While all regional economies go through periods of crisis and decline, some prove to be more successful than others in coping with such challenging times.
 This impacts the long-term capacity for growth as the level of success in coping with one crisis conditions the ability of regions to deal with subsequent ones (Simmie & Martin, 2010).
 As a consequence the differential growth impact of a crisis slows down convergence and ultimately contributes to persistent spatial disparities.
-For instance the 2008 economic crisis put a stop to roughly a decade of regional economic convergence in the EU, driven predominantly by catching up of member states with less developed economic shocks is linked to persistent disparities in economic opportunities and welfare provisions for locals, while some regions already face increasing social tension in the wake of shrinking economic perspectives (Rodríguez-Posé, 2018; Dijkstra et al., 2020)
+For instance the 2008 economic crisis put a stop to roughly a decade of regional economic convergence in the EU, driven predominantly by catching up of member states with less developed economics (EC 2017).
+For this reason the heterogeneous capacity to resist and recover from economic shocks is linked to persistent disparities in economic opportunities and welfare provisions for locals, while some regions already face increasing social tension in the wake of shrinking economic perspectives (Rodríguez-Posé, 2018; Dijkstra et al., 2020)

-Knowing more about the capacity of regions to resist and recover from economic turmoil is high on the academic and policy agenda, especially in relation to the financial- and pandemic-induced crises of 2008 and 2020-21.
-Most recently the EU pledged 672.5 billion Euros through its Recovery and Resistance Facility to be made available for Member States, with the aim of mitigating the social and economic impact of the pandemic, as well as to make European economies more resilient in the face of structural pressures from automation and green transition.
-At the same time, much effort has been devoted by the academic community to understand the economic resilience of regions.
-Briefly, while this concept builds on an interdisciplinary tradition (Pendall et al., 2010), recently the literature converges on an evolutionary approach, where resilience is seen as the capacity of regions to withstand economic shocks while also being able to develop new growth paths (e.g. Boschma, 2015; Martin & Sunley, 2020; Bristow & Healy, 2020).
+Knowing more about the capacity of regions to resist and recover from economic turmoil is high on the academic and policy agenda, especially in relation to the financial- and pandemic-induced crises of 2008 and 2020-21, and much effort has been devoted by the academic community to understand the economic resilience of regions.
+Briefly, while this concept builds on an interdisciplinary tradition (Pendall et al., 2010), recently the literature converges on an evolutionary approach, where resilience is seen as the capacity of regions to withstand economic shocks while also being able to develop new growth paths (e.g.

+Boschma, 2015; Martin & Sunley, 2020; Bristow & Healy, 2020).
 Unsurprisingly, the structure of economic activities carried out in regions is one of the main determinants of resilience considered in the literature (Martin & Sunley, 2020).